stratosphereips/HackerGridWorld/README.md

 - You can connect many clients/agents simultaneously to the game.
 - You can also ask to reply any strategy since the world doesn't care who plays or how they play.
 - The world is slower than an in-memory environment, yes.
 So probably strategies need to adapt.
+- You can have multiple servers simultaneously, for example to train an agent and to visualize the agent playing at the same time without stopping the learning.

 # Communication with clients/agents and actions
 The server gives a new _fresh_ world as a JSON to any client connecting.
 The JSON has the following parts: